trane-project/trane-music/courses/major_scale/lesson_D_flat/exercise_7/front.md

-What note is degree number 7 of the D♭ major scale?
+What note is degree number 7 of the D♭ Major scale?